pytorch/serve/docs/FAQs.md

 You can use any tool like Postman, Insomnia or even use a python script to do so.
 Find sample python script [here](https://github.com/pytorch/serve/blob/master/docs/default_handlers.md#torchserve-default-inference-handlers).

 ### How can I add a custom API to an existing framework?
-You can a custom API using **plugins SDK** available in Torchserve.
+You can add a custom API using **plugins SDK** available in Torchserve.
-The [Health check API ](https://github.com/pytorch/serve/blob/master/docs/inference_api.md#health-check-api) is an example of a custom API integrated using plugins SDK.
-Refer to Plugins Documentation for more details.
+Refer to [serving sdk](https://github.com/pytorch/serve/blob/master/serving-sdk) and [plugins](https://github.com/pytorch/serve/blob/master/plugins) for more details.

 ### How can pass multiple images in Inference request call to my model?
 You can provide multiple data in a single inference request to your custom handler as a key-value pair in the `data` object.